 The following introduction is as supplied by ICM:

-This release from ICM has been provided with two finishing options which are as follows:
+ICM has provided four finishing options for this model which are as follows,

 Kong Bin NOI6 (Sixth Wing) Spring 1941